xinutec/xinutec.github.io/content/irc/connect/weechat.md

 There are more flags than `-ssl`, most importantly also `-autoconnect`.
 See `/help server` for more information.

-Last but not least you can also mess around with the security parameters and crypto algorithms used by weechat, most notably `sec.crypt.hash_algo` and `sec.crypt.cipher`, although we suggest you should only do this if you know your way around cryptography basics because the defaults are okay.

 Finally, connect the newly created server:

 	/connect xinutec